 With the use of a capo placed across any fret you like, the fundamental note and the resonance of the entire instrument can be changed easily – to suit the inspiration of the song, while retaining the harmonic relationship between the strings – and then fretting and playing specific notes allows the inherent harmony of the vibration to be explored as rhythm and melody.

-Keith Richards himself remarked (in notes at the Exhibitionism exhibit) that he is fascinated with “how one string makes another vibrate”.
+Keith Richards himself remarked in notes at the Exhibitionism exhibit that he is fascinated with “how one string makes another vibrate” – called sympathetic vibration.

 Keith himself has remarked that open-tuning is like a sitar – with a sort of drone note ringing in the background.
-The enduring popularity of the Rolling Stones’ music – when Keith has constructed songs around this approach – shows that these open tunings, and the way of playing them, really “strikes a chord” with many people.
+The enduring popularity of the Rolling Stones’ music, when Keith (and Mick!) have constructed songs around this approach, shows that these open tunings and the way of playing them, really “strikes a chord” with many people.

-The note a piece of music starts on is usually the one it ends on.
-It is how we know the piece of music is over – it has returned to its point of rest – its “point of view”.
+You get a different emotional feeling in a piece of music depending on which note of the scale it starts on – which, by the way, is usually the one it ends on – that’s how you know you’re back to the song’s point of rest – its “point of view”.

 - Starting at a C – you get a nice, jolly, major scale – found in many Christmas carols